Organisations and contacts that maybe helpful to you:

 Irish Council for Prisoners Overseas

 Irish Council for Prisoners Overseas provides information, support and advocacy to Irish people in prison overseas and their families.
-They can work up to casework level and produce publication.
+They can work up to casework level and produce publications.

 Jewish Visitation Committee